TomatenKuchenDEV/docs/docs/tickets/general.md

 - `{allmention}`: Mentions the ticket creator and all to the ticket added users
 - `{timestamp}`: A Discord timestamp which shows when the ticket will be closed automatically

+### Channels or threads

+You can select whether the bot should use channels or threads for tickets.